alexwlchan/alexwlchan.net/src/_drafts/google-politics.md

     alt="Screenshot of two links in Google search.
 The first is to Nigel's Facebook page with the preview text ‘Parliament has been dissolved until after the general election.
 As a result, I am no longer the MP for Mid Worcestershire’.
 The second link is to a Register of Interests on the UK Parliament website.
 The preview text reads ‘Nigel Huddleston is no longer a member, but was most recently the Conservative MP for Mid Worcestershire, and left the Commons on 30 May 2024’."
   %}
   <figcaption>
-    Screenshot of Google search results, as retrieved 8 July 2024 at 17:21&nbsp;BST.
+    Screenshot of Google search results, as retrieved 8 July 2024.
   </figcaption>
 </figure>

 But if you actually visit either of those pages today, they now say he's a Member of Parliament.

-Presumably, Google crawled these pages sometime between now and the dissolution of Parliament, saw the phrase "no longer an MP", and updated their search summary.
+Presumably, Google crawled these pages sometime after the dissolution of Parliament, saw the phrase "no longer an MP", and updated their search summary.
-They haven't recrawled the pages since Thursday, so this is the newest information they have.
+They haven't recrawled the pages since Friday, so this is the newest information they have.

-With this idea in mind, I looked at the Google search results of 150 other MPs who were standing for re-election and held their seats.
+With this theory in mind, I looked at the Google search results of 150 other MPs who were standing for re-election and who held their seats.

 *   Two-thirds were described as "Member of Parliament", "politician", or some other term which looks correct.
     Google's search index is at least somewhat aware of the election results.